fhiso/basic-concepts/basic-concepts.md

 {.note} There is no need for a *property* stating whether or not a *datatype* is a *language-tagged datatype* because this information is conveyed using the `types:nonTrivialSupertype` *property*.

+### Literals                                                 {#literals}

+{.ednote} This section is new in the second draft of this standard.
+The idea of a *literal* existed previously in [CEV Concepts], but the name is new.

+A **literal** is a type of *tagged string* with one or two *tags*: a *datatype name* which is used to specify the *datatype* which describes how the *tagged string* is to be interpreted and *must* be present; and a *language tag* which identifies the language of the *string* and *may* be present, depending on the particular *datatype name*.

+{.note}  The purpose of a *literal* is to allow a *string* to be tagged its *datatype*.
+This is necessary in contexts where a value can be encoded using any of several different *datatypes*.

+If no *datatype name* is provided for a *literal*, either explicitly or implicitly, a default *datatype name* of `rdf:langString` *must* be used.

+{.note}  This does not prohibit higher-level standards from defining other defaults in particular contexts.
+For example, a standard might define the default *datatype* for an attribute recording a date of birth to be a suitable date *datatype*.

+A *literal* *shall* be tagged with a *language tag* if and only if the specified *datatype* is a *language-tagged datatype*.
+If an application does not know whether a *datatype* is a *language-tagged datatype*, it *must* include a *language tag*.
+If no *language tag* is provided and the *datatype* is not known to be a *non-language-tagged datatype*, a default *language tag* of `und` *must* be used.

+{.example}  If the *string* "`1820-01-29`" is encountered where a *literal* is expected, and no *datatype name* is provided, either explicitly or implicitly, the application *must* use `rdf:langString`.
+The fact that this *string* appears to be a date and is self-evidently not in a natural language is irrelevant.
+If the *string* is located in a document written in a format that allows a default *language tag* and one is provided, this *must* be used.

 ### Unions of datatypes                                        {#unions}